Jeffrey-S-Smith/reading-notes-301/class-13.md

 * Develop your API
 * Test your API
 * Monitor your API and iterate on feedback

+## Things I want to know more about

+  This section is about SQL CRUD and the basic of it.
+It is also about REST.
+It also is about what the relationships that CRUD and Rest have.

 ## Bookmark and Review